dukdukg00se/image-slider/README.md

 # image-slider

-An image carousel for users to view images with forward/backward selections.
+An image carousel for users to view images with forward/back selections.

 ## Project Info

-Part of The Odin Project curriculum, fullstack JavaScript Dynamic User Interface Interactions section.
+Part of The Odin Project curriculum - fullstack JavaScript Dynamic User Interface Interactions section.

 ## Project Goals